SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Background: Item Response Theory

 In practice, $\theta_j$ and $b_i$ are assumed to be drawn from a standard normal, with implementations using expectation maximization or variational inference \cite{lalor-etal-2019-learning} to enforce standard normal priors on these variables.

 In our setting, we study \emph{short-answer} questions where the response is open-ended.
-We also assume that students can receive partial credit on responses, leading to ordinal scores.
-A model for ordinal response data is the generalized partial credit model (GPCM) \cite{muraki1992generalized}, which adds a ``step'' parameter for each of the $C$ total score categories:
+We assume that students can receive partial credit on responses, leading to ordinal or continuous scores.
+For ordinal response data, we use the generalized partial credit model (GPCM) \cite{muraki1992generalized}, which adds a ``step'' parameter for each of the $C$ total score categories:

 where the response $y_{ij} \in \{0, \ldots, C-1\}$, $d_{iy}$ is the step parameter for item $i$ for score $y$, and $a_i$ is the discrimination parameter for item $i$.
-GPCM smoothly adjusts the probability of different ordinal scores according to student ability and item difficulty, with the step parameters determining where the probability mass shifts from one score to the next.
-Additionally, following prior work~\cite{muraki1993information}, we set the first step parameter to $0$, since only $C-1$ step parameters are required for $C$ score classes.
-We also impose the location constraint~\cite{muraki1993information}, where all step parameters for an item sum to $0$, i.e., $\sum_{y=0}^{C-1} d_{iy} = 0$, ensuring that difficulty parameters across items are on the same scale and are identifiable.
+GPCM smoothly adjusts the probability of different ordinal scores according to student ability and item difficulty, with step parameters determining where the probability mass shifts from one score to the next.

+We also handle continuous scores, i.e., $y_{ij} \in [0, 1]$, where the student's response lies on a spectrum between incorrect and correct.
+In this setting, we model correctness probability using a continuous Bernoulli distribution \cite{loaiza2019continuous}: